 The view from the hike is just beautiful!

 There are numerous attractions and things to do north of Auckland.
 Whether you want to do something adventurous, like sandboarding or diving, or want to relax and enjoy the beautiful beaches, exploring north of Auckland is worth the time and effort.
-Don't forget there is also the South Island to explore, too!

 This article was edited by Loredana Elena and was first published on Jan 26, 2020 20:09 UTC.

 For more interesting articles about New Zealand, read: